cryptoandcoffee/akashdash-provider-monitoring-tools/README.md

-# akashdash-provider-monitoring-tools
+# akash-provider-monitoring-tools

 ## Overview

-`akashdash-provider-monitoring-tools` is a suite of tools designed to monitor and maintain Akash provider clusters.
+`akash-provider-monitoring-tools` is a suite of tools designed to monitor and maintain Akash provider clusters.
 It includes utilities for cleaning up the cluster, switching RPC endpoints, and monitoring deployments.

 ## Table of Contents